JBakes98/OrderFlow/README.md

-# OrderFlow
+# Orderflow

-OrderFlow is a personal project designed for experimenting with various technology offerings to understand their capabilities.
+Orderflow is a personal project designed for experimenting with various technology offerings to understand their capabilities.

 ## Technologies Used